build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 1.3 Summary

-This section introduced the concept of IaC and helped create a custom EKS cluster with CDK while installing the AWS Application Load Balancer plugin, providing a prerequisite for accessing the web pages of microservices in the future.
+In this section, we introduced the concept of IaC, created a custom EKS cluster with CDK while installing the AWS Application Load Balancer plugin.
+It provids a prerequisite for accessing the web pages of microservices in the future.
 The following is a summary of this section:

 - Initialized a CDK project using cdk init.